dingxiong/dingxiong.github.io/_posts/2024-05-16-postgres-getting-started.md

 - `LC_COLLATE`: specifies the collation order.
 It controls how strings are compared and sorted.
 - `LC_CTYPE`: `C` here stands for character.
-It specifies character classification and case conversion, such as whether is character is digit or not, what is the corresponding upper case letter of a character, and etc.
+It specifies character classification and case conversion.
+For example, whether a character is digit or not? what is the corresponding upper case letter of a character?